gnanadeep/jest-mocks-react/README.md

 # jest-mocks-react
-Usefull mocks for a quick lookup
+Usefull jest mocks for a quick lookup